nebraska-silicon-lab/Lab-Instructions/sop/ETL/106 - Wirebond Encapsulation.md

 ### Encapsulant (Sylgard 186) Mixing Procedure

+ - Wear the gloves and cover the work bench with the Kimwipes
- - Place the 2-Part Cartidge barrale on a stand to hold (wear the gloves).
+ - Place the 2-Part Cartidge barrale on a stand to hold
- - Using a 1cc syring fill up the thin part of the 2 part cartidge by the sylgard curing agent and seal it up by the piston
+ - Fill up the smaller ratio part of the 2 part cartidge by the sylgard curing agent using a 1cc syring, seal it up by the piston
- - Using a 10cc syringe or using an spatula fill up the thicker part of the 2 part cartidge and seal it up by the piston
+ - Fill up the large part of the 2 part cartidge by the elastomer base using a 10cc syringe or using an spatula, seal it up by the piston
- - Setup the cartidge barrel in the dispenser gun
+ - Setup the cartidge barrel on the dispenser gun